-Requests for public records from the Pennsylvania State System of Higher Education Office of the Chancellor under the Right-to-Know Law, as amended, 65 P.S. §§ 67.101 et seq, are subject to the following guidelines:
+Requests for public records from Slippery Rock University of Pennsylvania under the Rightto-Know Law, as amended, 65 P.S. §§ 67.101 et seq, are subject to the following guidelines:

-- (1) Requests for information under the Right-to-Know Law must be submitted in writing to the designated Agency Open Records Officer.
-A request may be delivered in person, by mail, by electronic mail, or by facsimile.
-Verbal or oral requests will not be accepted. - (2) Each request must include the name of the requester and the address to which the response will be delivered.
-The request should identify or describe the records sought with sufficient specificity to enable the State System to ascertain which records are being requested. - (3) The Open Records Officer may ask the requester the reason for the request or the intended use of the records in order to help identify the records of actual relevance to the requester.
-The State System cannot insist that such a statement be provided, nor can it use the lack of such a statement as a reason for denying the request.

-b.
-Submittal of Right-to-Know Requests
+- A. Requests - 1.
+Requests for information under the Right-to-Know Law must be submitted in writing to the designated Agency Open Records Officer.
+A request may be delivered in person or via letter, facsimile or electronic mail.
+Verbal or oral requests will not be accepted. - 2.
+Each request must include the name of the requestor and the address to which the response will be delivered.
+The request should identify or describe the records sought with sufficient specificity to enable Slippery Rock University to ascertain which records are being requested. - 3.
+The Open Records Officer may ask the requestor the reason for the request or the intended use of the records in order to help identify the records of actual relevance to the requestor.
+Slippery Rock University cannot insist that such a statement be provided, nor can it use the lack of such a statement as a reason for denying the request. - B. Submittal of Right-to-Know Requests